-Welcome to the Division of Graduate Medical Sciences (GMS) at the Boston University School of Medicine.
+Welcome to Graduate Medical Sciences (GMS) at the Boston University School of Medicine.
 We look forward to meeting you at the Fall Orientation, details outlined below.

 - Fall 2018 Orientation will be held on August 31st from 9:00 AM to 10:30 AM at 670 Albany Street Auditorium on the Boston University Medical Campus.
 Check-in will be held from 8:00 am – 8:50 am in the lobby of 700 Albany Street, Boston, MA 02118.
 All M.S. in Medical Sciences students will check in at the 670 Albany Street

 - Following check-in, please feel free to visit the resource fair in Room 107-108 and the lobby of 670 Albany and enjoy a light continental breakfast out in the courtyard between buildings.

 - Faculty, staff, and current students will be available to answer questions and deliver brief, informative presentations.
 Program specific orientations will be held following the general orientation session.

 - Please refer to your individual programs for specific instructions for beginning your Fall Semester.